Judicial corporal punishment: Full list of countries

-The above list does not include countries where a "blind eye" is sometimes turned to unofficial JCP by local tribes, authorities, etc. including Bangladesh, India and Colombia.
+The above list does not include countries where a "blind eye" is sometimes turned to unofficial JCP by local tribes, authorities, etc. including Bangladesh, Ecuador (men and women – traditional indigenous justice) and Colombia.

 History by country

 Egypt

 The Ancient Egyptians practised rhinectomy, punishing some offenders by cutting off their noses.
 Such criminals were often exiled to locations in Sinai, such as Tjaru and Rhinocorura.

 Netherlands

-In 1854, all forms of JCP were abolished in the Netherlands with the exception of whipping.
-Whipping was later abolished in 1870.

-In the Wetboek van Strafrecht, article 9, this kind of punishment is not listed as primary or secondary punishment.
-Mainly because of human rights and/or human dignity, corporal punishment has been abolished.
+In 1854, all forms of JCP were abolished in the Netherlands with the exception of whipping, which was later abolished in 1870.
+In the Wetboek van Strafrecht, article 9, this kind of punishment is not listed in both primary and secondary levels.

 South Africa

 The Constitutional Court decided in 1995 in the case of S v Williams and Others that caning of juveniles was unconstitutional.
 Although the ruling in S v Williams was limited to the corporal punishment of males under the age of 21, Justice Langa mentioned in dicta that there was a consensus that corporal punishment of adults was also unconstitutional.

 The Abolition of Corporal Punishment Act, 1997 abolished judicial corporal punishment.